alvianzf/learn-to-code/README.md

 for further reading, you can catch up to JavaScript [here](https://www.javascript.com/).

+#### Prequisites

+You should be able to use `git` for this lesson.
+At least you should be able to create a new branch, `checkout`, `clone`, `pull`, `add`, `commit`, and `push` your code to the repo.
+If you are unfamilliar with git, you could learn all about it [here]()

 #### Let's get started

 Here are lists of tasks you should try.
-Try to do them in order to get the complete sense of the lesson:
+Try to do them in order to get the complete sense of the lesson, the examples are in their respective [folders](https://github.com/alvianzf/learn-to-code/tree/master/algorithm):

-1.
+1. Comment your code!